CITY membership offers a range of benefits and opportunities, including access to:

 Kritee’s interests lie in the study of the dailiness of work in Toronto and London, UK public transport organizations, in which the importance of customer service is increasingly emphasized.
 To investigate how this organizational discourse influences the understanding of work that serves the public, he uses a broad theoretical approach that integrates governmentality studies, political economy and cultural studies.
 Kritee also has an evolving interest in race and racializations in the contemporary Canadian policy-making context.

-PhD Candidate, Science and Technology Studies
+PhD Candidate, Department of Science and Technology Studies

 Anna Artyushina is a sociologist and science and technology studies scholar.
 Her current research interests include smart cities, civic engagement, data governance policies, and responsible innovation.
 In 2020-2021, Anna serves as a science advisor in a range of government and non-profit organizations in Canada, including the Information and Communications Technology Council of Canada (ICTC).